bbauska/Anti-Project2025/anti.md

 abortions, preempts no pro-life state laws, and explicitly requires stabilization of the unborn child.
 HHS should rescind the guidance and end CMS and state agency investigations into cases of alleged refusals to perform abortions.
-DOJ should agree to eliminate existing injunctions against pro-life states, withdraw

-38
-its enforcement lawsuits, and in lawsuits against CMS on the guidance agree to injunctions against CMS and withdraw appeals of injunctions.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+DOJ should agree to eliminate existing injunctions against pro-life states, withdraw its enforcement lawsuits, and in lawsuits against CMS on the guidance agree to injunctions against CMS and withdraw appeals of injunctions.”
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the passage of the No Taxpayer Funding For Abortion and Abortion Insurance Full Disclosure Act.
+<p>Project 2025 urged the passage of the No Taxpayer Funding For Abortion and Abortion Insurance
+Full Disclosure Act.
 “Permanently codify both the Hyde family of amendments and the protections provided by the Weldon Amendment.
 Congress can accomplish this through legislation such as the No Taxpayer Funding for Abortion and Abortion Insurance Full Disclosure Act56 (Hyde) and the Conscience Protection Act57 (Weldon).”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on the Office of Refugee Resettlement not to allow minors to access abortion care and “issue a new policy of instructing care providers not to allow girls to be transported for elective abortions.”
+<p>Project 2025 called on the Office of Refugee Resettlement not to allow minors to access abortion
+care and “issue a new policy of instructing care providers not to allow girls to be transported for elective abortions.”
 “Regardless of where ORR’s functions reside, ORR staff and care providers should never be allowed to facilitate abortions for unaccompanied children in its custody, including by